Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Metrics Datasets, Simulators and Benchmark Challenges

 \textbf{(2) Prediction \& Planning:} Challenges in this category require models to forecast future events or plan a sequence of actions based on partial observations.
 The Waymo Open Dataset Challenge~\cite{waymoChallenge} is a prominent example, assessing motion forecasting from multi-agent sensor streams in real-world traffic scenarios.
 In the Habitat challenge~\cite{habitatchallenge2023}, embodied agents must navigate photo-realistic indoor environments toward semantic or visual goals.

 \textbf{(3) Reasoning \& Decision Making:} This capability includes commonsense reasoning, causal inference, and multi-hop planning.
-The BIG-bench~\cite{srivastava2022beyond} and BIG-bench Hard (BBH)~\cite{BIG-bench-hard} benchmarks target difficult problems in logic, mathematics, and abstract reasoning, many of which remain unsolved even by large-scale models.
+The BIG-bench~\cite{srivastava2022beyond} and BIG-bench Hard (BBH)~\cite{BIG-bench-hard} benchmarks target difficult problems in logic, mathematics, and abstract reasoning, many of which remain unsolved even by large models.
 SMART-101~\cite{Cherian2023-smart101} evaluates reasoning in dialogue, specifically whether models can generate helpful, honest, and harmless responses.

-\textbf{(4) Language Understanding \& Generation:} This encompasses tasks such as instruction following, question answering, summarization, and dialogue generation.
+\textbf{(4) Language Understanding \& Generation:} This encompasses tasks such as instruction following, \gls{qa}, summarization, and dialogue generation.
 The LLM Efficiency Challenge~\cite{LLMefficiencycompetition} evaluates how well \glspl{fm} can be fine-tuned under strict computational budgets.
 HELM~\cite{liang2022holistic} offers a multi-dimensional evaluation across more than a dozen application domains, measuring not only task performance but also fairness, bias, and calibration.
-The Open LLM Leaderboard~\cite{Myrzakhan2025-Open-LLM-Leaderboard} provides a public ranking of open-source language models based on standardized evaluations across tasks such as QA, summarization, and reasoning.
+The Open LLM Leaderboard~\cite{Myrzakhan2025-Open-LLM-Leaderboard} provides a public ranking of open-source language models based on standardized evaluations across tasks such as \gls{qa} or summarization.

 \textbf{(5) Creative Generation:} Finally, this category captures the ability of a model to generate complex artifacts such as images, captions, or synthetic data samples.
 The Text-to-Image Leaderboard~\cite{text2imageLeaderboard} evaluates diffusion-based generative models using human preference judgments over image outputs.
-SyntaGen~\cite{Singh_2024_syntagen} tests whether diffusion models can generate synthetic images that preserve sufficient structure and diversity to train robust perception models.
+SyntaGen~\cite{Singh_2024_syntagen} tests whether \glspl{dm} can generate synthetic images that preserve sufficient structure and diversity to train robust perception models.